Org Strategy

 Salesforce Connect (External Objects)

 Salesforce Connect uses OData or cross-org adapters to expose external data as read-only (or limited write) objects in Salesforce.
-The data is not copied — it is queried on demand.
+Data is not copied; it is queried on demand.

 When to use: You need visibility into another org’s data but do not need to own, report on, or trigger automation from that data at scale.